KALV-FM: Jamz (2007–2013)

-Despite some ratings growth, the hot talk format proved to be a failure in the market, especially when talk radio station KTAR moved to FM in January 2007.
+Despite some ratings growth, the hot talk format proved to be a failure in the market, especially when KTAR moved its talk radio format to KTAR-FM in January 2007.
 Rumors of a format change came true at 5 p.m. on June 21, 2007, when the station's broadcast of the Tom Leykis Show was "hijacked" by station intern 'Renaldo', who began playing all-Paris Hilton music, while starting a petition on its website to free Hilton, who was serving a brief prison sentence at the time.
 At 5 p.m. the next day, KZON flipped to rhythmic CHR as "101-5 Jamz, Blazin' the Valley's Hits & Hip-Hop".
 The first song played on "Jamz" was "Party Like a Rockstar" by the Shop Boyz.

-KZON was the fourth station to drop the Free FM format, following sister station KSCF in San Diego, California, which flipped to Modern AC, sister station and former Free FM flagship WFNY New York City, which returned to Active rock and its original call letters and moniker WXRK (K-Rock 92.3), and sister station KIFR/San Francisco, which picked up the KFRC-FM call letters and Classic Hits format from its sister station (which is now KMVQ) after it dropped the aforementioned format several months earlier.
-As with many format changes in radio, there has been a backlash from fans of Free FM who wanted to see the station and its personalities return.
+KZON was the fourth station to drop the Free FM format, following sister station KSCF in San Diego, California, which flipped to modern AC, sister station and former Free FM flagship WFNY-FM in New York City, which returned to Active rock and its original call letters and moniker WXRK (K-Rock 92.3), and sister station KIFR in San Francisco, which picked up the KFRC-FM call letters and a classic hits format.
+As with many format changes in radio, there was a backlash from fans of Free FM who wanted to see the station and its personalities return.
 The former Free FM website was linked to the stream of sister station KLSX "97.1 Free FM" in Los Angeles, where Carolla and Leykis originated until 2009, when KLSX dropped the format for Top 40.